The Warm Home Discount gets you £140 off your electricity bill to help with energy costs. Find out if your supplier is in the scheme and how to apply.

 Also see: 50 ways to save money on energy bills without switching

-The Warm Home Discount scheme officially starts on 18 October 2021.
+The Warm Home Discount scheme officially starts in October 2022.

 But many energy suppliers have opened their applications early.

 Energy companies manage the applications on a first-come, first-served basis.

 How do I apply for Warm Home Discount?

 Fuel poor customers